Specific impulse: Rockets

-For any chemical rocket engine, the momentum transfer efficiency depends heavily on the effectiveness of the nozzle; the nozzle is the primary means of converting reactant energy (e.g. thermal or pressure energy) into a flow of momentum all directed the same way.
-Therefore, nozzle shape and effectiveness has a great impact on total momentum transfer from the reaction mass to the rocket.
+For any chemical rocket engine, the momentum transfer efficiency depends heavily on the effectiveness of the nozzle.
+The nozzle is the primary means of converting reactant energy (e.g. thermal or pressure energy) into a flow of momentum moving the same direction.
+Nozzle shape and effectiveness have a great impact on total momentum transfer from the reaction mass to the rocket.

-Efficiency of conversion of input energy to reactant energy also matters; be that thermal energy in combustion engines or electrical energy in ion engines, the engineering involved in converting such energy to outbound momentum can have high impact on specific impulse.
-Specific impulse in turn affects the achievable delta-v (through the rocket equation) and associated orbits achievable given a certain mass fraction.
-That is, a higher specific impulse allows one to deliver a larger fraction of mass as payload after imparting a certain delta-v.
-Optimizing the tradeoffs between mass fraction and specific impulse is one of the fundamental engineering challenges in rocketry.
+The efficiency of the conversion of input energy to reactant energy also affects I_{sp}, either thermal energy in combustion engines or electrical energy in ion engines.
+This efficiency determines the amount of delta-v a rocket can perform with a given load of fuel.
+Optimizing the tradeoffs between fuel quantity and specific impulse is one of the fundamental engineering challenges in rocketry.

-Although the specific impulse has units equivalent to velocity, it almost never corresponds to an actual physical velocity.
-In chemical and cold gas rockets, the shape of the nozzle has a high impact on the energy-to-momentum conversion, and is never perfect, and there are other sources of losses and inefficiencies (e.g. the details of the combustion in such engines).
-As such, the physical exhaust velocity is higher than the "effective exhaust velocity", i.e. that "velocity" suggested by the specific impulse.
-In any case, the momentum exchanged and the mass used to generate it are physically real measurements.
-Typically, rocket nozzles work better when the ambient pressure is lower, i.e. better in space than in atmosphere.
-Ion engines operate without a nozzle, although they have other sources of losses such that the momentum transferred is lower than the physical exhaust velocity.
+Although the specific impulse has units of velocity, it almost never corresponds to an actual physical velocity.
+In chemical and cold gas rockets, the shape of the nozzle has a high impact on the energy-to-momentum conversion.
+There are other sources of losses and inefficiencies as well, such as the details of the chemical combustion in such engines.
+The physical exhaust velocity is higher than the "effective exhaust velocity", which is the "velocity" of the specific impulse.
+The momentum exchanged and the mass used to generate it are physically real measurements.
+Typically, rocket nozzles work better when the ambient pressure is lower, such as in space versus in the atmosphere.
+Engines are typically described by a sea-level I_{sp}, and a vacuum I_{sp}, which is higher.
+Ion engines, however, do not use a nozzle, although they have other sources of losses so that the momentum transferred is lower than the physical exhaust velocity of their reaction mass.

-It is common to express specific impulse as the product of two numbers: characteristic velocity which summarizes combustion chamber performance into a quantity with units of speed; and thrust coefficient, a dimensionless quantity that summarizes nozzle performance.
-An additional factor of $g_0$ is simply a units conversion.
+It is common to express specific impulse as the product of two numbers: a characteristic velocity $c^*$, which summarizes combustion-chamber performance into a quantity with units of speed, and a thrust coefficient $C_F$, which is a dimensionless quantity that summarizes nozzle performance.
+An additional factor of $g_0$ is a units conversion.